Podcast interview with my childhood idol, Tamlyn Tomita from The Karate Kid II who shares two recipes.

-Now I’ve made the tofu puree a number of times and added more of the aromatics to my liking and reduced the grapeseed oil to 1/2 cup, wanting it a bit more of a thicker consistency.
-I’ve also used whatever tofu was in my refrigerator, silken, regular, firm – I don’t feel there’s much of a difference.
-Instead of soy sauce, I’ve added ponzu sauce.
+Now I’ve made the tofu puree a number of times and added more of the aromatics to my liking.
+But I’ve also reduced the grapeseed oil to 1/2 cup, because I want it a bit more of a thicker consistency.
+I use whatever tofu is in my refrigerator.
+Silken, regular, firm – it doesn’t matter since I don’t feel there’s much of a difference.
+Instead of soy sauce, I add some ponzu sauce.
 Or a little of both!
-I’ve also added 1/2 – 1 Tablespoon of Sriracha sauce, black bean sauce, X.O.
-Sauce, lemongrass sauce, black pepper sauce (any of those delicious Lee Kum Kee sauces in those cute little jars).
+I also add 1/2 – 1 Tablespoon of Sriracha sauce, black bean sauce, X.O.
+Sauce, lemongrass sauce, or black pepper sauce.
+Or any of those delicious Lee Kum Kee sauces that come in those cute little jars.

-And use this atop the ramen burger instead of the cheese and fried egg, it serves as a mayonnaise!
-To make it vegan friendly, use a veggie burger or slices of avocado and top it with micro-greens, favorite veggies and whatever!
-It’s a good and delicious portion of protein without it being heavy…
+And if you use this atop the ramen burger instead of the cheese and fried egg, it serves as a mayonnaise!
+Then, to make it vegan friendly, use a veggie burger or slices of avocado.
+And top it with micro-greens or your favorite veggies.
+Whatever!
+It’s a good and delicious portion of protein without it being heavy.